 The best way to contact me is via my work email (and through our advising meetings, of course).
 I try my best to be responsive and attentive to your needs.
 My working hours may differ from yours, and you should never feel obligated to reply to messages I send outside of normal work hours.
 I fully support your efforts to maintain a healthy and sustainable work rhythm.

 I personally believe that successful scholarship is sustainable only when it is part of a balanced life.
 I encourage my students to set boundaries, maintain interests outside of work, and take care of their physical and mental well-being.
-As part of maintaining healthy boundaries, I prefer not to connect with students on personal social media platforms before you graduate (with the exception of professional sites like LinkedIn, BSky, etc.), as I see those spaces as part of your personal life, and prefer to respect that separation.
+As part of maintaining healthy boundaries, I prefer not to connect with students on personal social media platforms before you graduate, as I see those spaces as part of your personal life, and prefer to respect that separation.
+But I encourage you to connect with me on professional platforms such as LinkedIn, where I often share internship / job / fellowship / etc. opportunities with my students.

 As I also acknowledged in my bio page, I have been incredibly fortunate to receive exceptional mentorship from my own academic advisors: Dr. Emma Spiro at UW, Dr. Jeff Niederdeppe at Cornell, Dr. Erin Ash at Clemson.
 I still maintain regular contact with them, as good mentorship can turn into a lifelong relationship.
 They were committed to my success; so will I be to my advisees.